apache/trafficserver/doc/admin-guide/plugins/regex_revalidate.en.rst

 Purpose
 =======

 This plugin's intended use is the selective forcing of revalidations on cache objects which are not yet marked as stale in |TS| but which may have been updated at the origin - without needing to alter cache control headers, pre-emptively purge the object from the cache manually, or adjust the global cache revalidation settings (such as fuzz times) used by other plugins.

 Forced cache revalidations may be as specifically or loosely targeted as a regular expression against your origin URLs permits.
 Thus, individual cache objects may have rules created for them, or entire path prefixes, or even any cache objects with a particular file extension.

 Installation
 ============

-To make this plugin available, you must enable experimental plugins when building |TS|::
+The ``regex_revalidate.so`` plugin is built and installed by default when building |TS|::

-    ./configure --enable-experimental-plugins

 Configuration
 =============